Puerto Vallarta

 Puerto Vallarta is named after Ignacio Vallarta, a former governor of Jalisco.
 In Spanish, Puerto Vallarta is frequently shortened to "Vallarta", while English speakers call the city P.V. for short.
-In Internet shorthand, the city is often referred to as PV, after the International Air Transport Association airport code for its Gustavo Diaz Ordaz International Airport.
+In Internet shorthand, the city is often referred to as PVR, after the International Air Transport Association airport code for its Gustavo Diaz Ordaz International Airport.

 History

 Bahía de Banderas (Bay of Flags)

 Vasco Núñez de Balboa was the first European to discover the Pacific Ocean.
-Balboa is believed to have later worked as a pirate along the Pacific central coast of Mexico in 1519 and likely the first European to discover the village of Tintoque.
+Balboa is believed to have later worked as a pirate along the Pacific central coast of Mexico in 1518-19 and is likely the first European to discover the village of Tintoque.

 Pirates were known to sack villages and attack ships along the Pacific Coast of Mexico early in the 16th century.
 As early as 1510, rogue conquistadores and their slaves turned to piracy shortly after establishing the village of Santa María la Antigua del Darién, now in Panama.
 Just 50 miles west, they discovered the Pacific Ocean.
 To escape growing Spanish control in Darién, a contingent relocated to Acla.
 In 1518, they used the Pacific's Panama Bay as a base for pirating operations.
 Native tribes later attacked Darién and briefly retook control in 1524.
 Just two years earlier, a new group of rogue conquistadors established pirating operations on Terarequi Island in the Gulf of Panama and later Santo Domingo, Nicaragua.

 In 1524, the nephew of Mexico's most famous Spanish conquistador, Hernán Cortés, led the first official Spanish exploration into the Tintoque region (now Valle de Banderas) on foot with a troop of soldiers.
 Upon entering the village, Francisco Cortés of San Buenaventura and his soldiers were surrounded by an angry mob of indigenous warriors carrying weapons.
 According to local legend, pirates had already been anchoring in this bay, pillaging local villagers, and burying treasure in the hills.
 These attacks instilled a fear of outsiders by local villagers.
 A Catholic friar accompanying the Spanish troops began praying to the Lord for help.
 The warriors immediately lowered their weapons, allowing the explorers to pass peacefully.
 According to reports, the warriors were mesmerized by the flags (banderas) the soldiers carried.
 The encounter with villagers is believed to be how the bay was named.
 In the following years, Bahía de Banderas became a major port and safe harbor for ships traveling the Manila galleon.